-The official DOL OSHA 10-Hour Completion Card is issued after the successful completion of an accepted OSHA 10-Hour Construction Safety course or OSHA 10-Hour General Industry Safety course.
+The official DOL OSHA Completion Card is issued after the successful completion of an accepted OSHA Outreach program course.
+AdvanceOnline currently offers the OSHA 10-Hour Construction Safety course, the OSHA 30-Hour Construction Safety course, and the OSHA 10-Hour General Industry Safety course.
 The card is signed by the course's OSHA Authorized Trainer and is mailed directly to the student.

-Successfully complete our OSHA 10-Hour Construction Safety course or OSHA 10-Hour General Industry Safety course, and your card will be mailed directly to you.
+Successfully complete our OSHA 10-Hour Construction Safety course, OSHA 10-Hour General Industry Safety course, or OSHA 30-Hour Construction Safety course and your card will be mailed directly to you.
 Cards typically arrive within four to six weeks after the successful completion date.

 OSHA implemented an Outreach Training Program that has proved highly successful in reducing the number of on-the-job accidents.
 According to OSHA, the Outreach Program is their "primary way to train workers in the basics of occupational safety and health".
-Our OSHA 10-Hour Construction Safety course and OSHA 10-Hour General Industry Safety course are online versions of OSHA's successful program.
-The courses are designed to provide instruction on a variety of general industry and construction safety and health standards.
+Our OSHA 10- and 30-Hour Construction Safety or OSHA 10-Hour General Industry courses are online versions of OSHA's successful program.
+The courses are designed to provide instruction on a variety of construction safety and health standards.

 OSHA recommends Outreach Training Program courses as an orientation to occupational safety and health for workers.
 Workers must receive additional training, when required by OSHA standards, on the specific hazards of the job.

-Course topics include: Introduction to OSHA, Electrical Safety, Fall Protection, Ladder Safety, Excavation Safety, Scaffold Safety, Materials Handling, Forklift Safety, Personal Protective Equipment (PPE), and Permit-Required Confined Space Entry.
+Course topics include: Introduction to OSHA, Struck and Caught Hazards, Electrical Safety, Fall Protection, Ladder Safety, Excavation Safety, Scaffold Safety, Crane Safety, Materials Handling, Personal Protective Equipment (PPE), and Hearing Conservation.

 This course is intended for construction workers and supervisors, and anyone involved in the construction industry.